marcodeangelis/marcodeangelis/README.md

-### Hi there 👋
+### Hi 👋

 I am a Lecturer in Engineering at the University of Strathclyde.

 <!--I'm a research associate (postdoc) at the University of Liverpool. -->

-🔭 I am interested in understanding the complexity of computation with imprecisely specified numbers with application to structural reliability and machine learning.
+🔭 I am interested in the complexity and efficiency of computation carried out with imprecisely specified numbers for verification and uncertainty propagation.

 <!--My research investigates quantitative and qualitative methods to increase trust in digital twins.
 On the quantitative side, the focus is on rigorous physics-based simulation comprising: inference from small and uncertain data, automatic uncertainty propagation, and optimisation.
 On the qualitative side the focus is on data semantics to allow for findability, accessibility, transparency and traceability.
 For example, any data should always travel with its ontological metadata for contextualisation.
 Data semantics are foundational to trust in digital twins.-->